 This two-page summary provides a snapshot of CUNY Start’s overall enrollment, program completion rates, and proficiency gains for students enrolled in the program between Fall 2009 and Spring 2017.
 Proficiency gains in the basic skills area of reading, writing and math are broken out by number of developmental needs pre- and post-program and show individual subject proficiency gains and one-semester proficiency gains by one, two and three subject areas.

-A one-page profile highlighting demographics and background characteristics for students enrolled in CUNY Start between Fall 2009 and Spring 2016.
-The summary includes data on gender, race and ethnicity, age, and pre-college educational attainment.
+A one-page profile highlighting demographics and background characteristics for students enrolled in CUNY Start between Fall 2009 and Spring 2017.
+The summary includes data on gender, race and ethnicity, and age.